-The provider of hotel services must be a "merchant" within the meaning given by the Commerce Act or a legal entity entitled to carry out economic activity under other applicable law, must not be in liquidation or bankrupt and must be entered into the Bulgarian National Tourism Register maintained by the Bulgarian State Agency for Tourism.
+Corporate/commercial/ accounting The provider of hotel services must be a "merchant" within the meaning given by the Commerce Act or a legal entity entitled to carry out economic activity under other applicable law, must not be in liquidation or bankrupt and must be entered into the Bulgarian National Tourism Register maintained by the Bulgarian State Agency for Tourism.

-The level of service provided by the hotel must satisfy the requirements of the particular category awarded to the hotel.
+Duty to guests The level of service provided by the hotel must satisfy the requirements of the particular category awarded to the hotel.